Privacy Statement For getpregnant.co.za

 Information Security Policy

 The Fertility Corporation cc commits to respecting the privacy of all its customers and to protecting any customer data from outside parties.
-To this end management are committed to maintaining a secure environment in which to process cardholder information so that we can meet these promises.
+To this end, management is committed to maintaining a secure environment in which to process cardholder information so that we can meet these promises.

 Employees handling sensitive cardholder data should ensure: